wenadev/devchallenges-io/README.md

 ## Responsive

-These are responsive solutions built with HTML, CSS & JAVASCRIPT.
+These are responsive solutions built with HTML, CSS & Javascript.

 ## Front-End